benjamin-gaudin/cat_i/README.md

 # 🐱 Classical Academic λ-Terms Interpreter

-Interpreter of λ calculus with some extensions.
+An interpreter for λ calculus with some extensions.
-Use of a parser, some files in test directory show a bit of the syntax.
+Use of a parser, some files in `test` directory show a bit of the syntax.

 ## Usage

-`cat_i [FILE]...`
+`cat_i exec [FILE]...`

-## Extensions and characteritics :
+## Extensions and characteristics :
-- de Brujin index
+- de Bruijn index
 - Call by value
 - Ascription
 - Fixpoint